What Is a Healthcare Ombudsman? Louisiana Guide for Facilities

 It’s important for long-term care facility administrators to understand that ombudsman representatives are not focused on punishing facilities or firing employees.
 They exist to serve the needs of residents and optimize care outcomes in a way that benefits everyone.

-Instead of fearing involvement with oversight representatives, healthcare facilities can partner with health ombudsmen to ensure that small problems don’t become more significant in the future.
+Instead of fearing involvement with oversight representatives, healthcare facilities can partner with healthcare ombudsmen to ensure that small problems don’t become more significant in the future.
 We provide the following three tips to empower facility staff members and ensure that healthcare teams get the most out of partnering with an ombudsman.

 1. Provide Staff Training on the Louisiana Ombudsman Program